-For the next TYNDP 2022, ENTSOG will internalise the Green Deal priorities, including EC Hydrogen and ESI Strategies, and furthermore, ENTSOG plans to organise deeper stakeholder involvement in planning process (DSOs, hydrogen producers/ consumers, RES-E producers, NGOs, and others).
-To streamline stakeholders' cooperation and as proposed to the European Commission and to all participants of last Copenhagen Infrastructure Forum, ENTSOG has suggested to establish Joint Advisory Panel for Scenarios (together with ENTSO-E) to facilitate neutrality and to improve transparency.
+ENTSOG has initiated its works to internalise Green Deal priorities, including the EC Hydrogen and ESI Strategies, the revision of the TEN-E regulation and the upcoming Hydrogen and Gas Markets Decarbonisation Package.
+For the next TYNDP 2022, ENTSOG plans to organise even more stakeholder involvement in the planning process (including detailed cooperation with DSOs, hydrogen producers and consumers, RES-E producers, NGOs, and others).
+To streamline stakeholders' cooperation even more and as proposed to EC and to all participants of April 2021 Copenhagen Infrastructure Forum, ENTSOG has suggested to establish a Joint Stakeholder Forum for Scenarios (together with ENTSO-E) to facilitate neutrality and improve transparency.

-Transparency and cooperation between gas, hydrogen and electricity value chains is crucial, specifically in the context of a future European Hydrogen Backbone.
-ENTSOG is ready to facilitate coordinated development of the EU wide hydrogen backbone via ENTSOG's TYNDP process, ensuring speed and scale in hydrogen grid development.
+We see the transparency and cooperation between gas, hydrogen and electricity value chains as crucial, specifically in the context of a future European Hydrogen Backbone.
+ENTSOG is ready to facilitate the coordinated development of a hydrogen backbone via ENTSOG's TYNDP process, ensuring speed and scale in hydrogen grid development and thereby the decarbonisation of the gas grids.
 ENTSOG finds that this should start now and that it will contribute to the delivery of the EU Recovery Plan objectives.